zold-io/blog.zold.io/pages/roadmap.md

 ---

 [Zold](https://www.zold.io) is an experimental community-driven project.
-It has a very ambitious roadmap.
+It has a very ambitious technical roadmap.
 [Join us](https://t.me/zold_io) in Telegram to make this plan real.

 <!--more-->